laravel/docs/passport.md

 > {note} In order to use the Passport Vue components, you must be using the [Vue](https://vuejs.org) JavaScript framework.
 These components also use the Bootstrap CSS framework.
 However, even if you are not using these tools, the components serve as a valuable reference for your own frontend implementation.

 Passport ships with a JSON API that you may use to allow your users to create clients and personal access tokens.
-However, it can be time consuming to code a frontend to interact with these APIs.
+However, it can be time-consuming to code a frontend to interact with these APIs.
 So, Passport also includes pre-built [Vue](https://vuejs.org) components you may use as an example implementation or starting point for your own implementation.

 To publish the Passport Vue components, use the `vendor:publish` Artisan command: